alyssamichelle/progress/The Future of JS 2018.md

 > “So, jQuery still runs the web, but this is changing.” https://discuss.httparchive.org/t/javascript-library-detection/955/6

 As a friend of mine likes to say "you might wanna take that with a bucket of salt", especially since jQuery has been around since the dawn of time.
-It would be very hard to imagine anything overthrowing that d
+It would be very hard to imagine anything overthrowing that dynasty.

 ## Ember

 About that…